 Labor Management – CDC guidance for agricultural employers has been updated as of 2/2/21.
 They suggest exposure minimization, sanitizing practices, modifications for shared housing, adapted sick/leave policies, contingency plans, and more.
 OSHA also provides COVID-19 guidance for employers generally.

 Pick-Your-Own and Other Agritourism Activities – Guidance for PYO and other agritourism activities was released as on 7/24/20, and includes suggestions for capacity, social distancing, sanitization, on-farm transport, and more.
 None of these guidelines are obligatory as of 5/29/21.

 WHERE TO SELL

 Farmers Markets – The CDC provides guidance for farmers market managers and stalls as of 9/17/20, including the set-up of handwashing stations, pick-up options and layout modifications, appropriate signage, sanitization, and more.
+None of this guidance is obligatory as of 5/29/21, but individual markets may have their own set of mandated precautions.
 A list of currently operating markets is housed here.

 Collaborative Marketing Software Platforms – If you are a farmer looking to combine forces with other growers in your local network to organize group ordering, CSA, or food hub coordination to serve your local/regional community and consumers, you may want to review the following food aggregation and delivery software: